 This course introduces fundamental research principles and strategies, specifically the planning, collecting and analyzing of data relevant to business decision-making processes.
-Students will work with a private company in performing research and analysis within their business.
+Students will work

 COM 2250 Strategic Communications (3-0-0 hrs)

 In this course, students will focus on client relations and communications, including analysis of responsible communication through social media.
 Writing instruction will include more advanced examination of grammar, creating personal reflections, and the preparation of proposals, case analyses, and formal reports.
 Students will also gain experience in preparing formal presentations, and examining how the use of communications can be an important part of business strategy planning.